crialmar/Rock-Paper-Scissors-/README.md

-Rock, paper, scissors developed in Python with a local backend with SQLite.
+# 🚀 Rock, paper, scissors
 Project arose as a result of a technical test

+Stack:
+- Python
+- SQLite